apache/spark/docs/sql-ref-syntax-aux-describe-table.md

   limitations under the License.
 ---
 ### Description
-DESCRIBE TABLE statement is used to return the metadata information of a table.
+`DESCRIBE TABLE` statement is used to return the metadata information of a table.
 The basic metadata information includes column name, column type and column comment.
-If EXTENDED mode is specified then additional metadata such as parent database, owner, created and last access time etc. are returned.
+If `EXTENDED` mode is specified then additional metadata such as parent database, owner, created and last access time. are returned.
 Optionally a partition spec or column name can be specified to return the metadata pertaining to the partition or column respectively.